juharris/dotnet-OptionsProvider/README.md

                     adjective: "good"
     ```

-    Then in a new configuration:
+    Then in a new configuration, `great_feature.yaml`:
     ```yaml
     options:
         myConfig: